Home > Blog Posts > Term deposit , what is it? How would it benefit you? Why get one?

 THE FACTS OF A TERM DEPOSIT

-- There is only a very marginal risk of loosing your money with a term deposit because you are investing your money with a bank.
+- There is a lower risk of losing your money with a term deposit because you are investing your money with a bank.

-- There is a higher return than a regular bank account.
+- There is often a marginally higher return than a regular bank account.

 - The interest rate will not change because it is a fixed rate.